Segmentation

 It also helps prevent misleading conclusions.

 For example, a landing page may appear to underperform overall.
 But segmented analysis may show that it performs well for desktop users from organic search and poorly for mobile users from paid social.
-That is not one problem.
-It is two different contexts.

 The right action may not be to rewrite the whole page.
 It may be to improve mobile page speed, adjust paid social messaging, or create a better landing experience for colder traffic.